ExpediaDotCom/tesla/README.md

 6. Serialization with or without data transfer object (DTO)

 	Tesla was originally built for a project that has hundreds of complicated objects.
 Most other binary protocols require us to use generated pure data transfer objects.
 We found that copying data between our business objects and generated data transfer objects is very expensive in a large scale service.
 We need to write a lot of code to copy data at development time.
-More importantly, the data copying between business objects and data transfer object wasted a lot of compute resources for a large scale service like ours.
+More importantly, the data copying between business objects and data transfer objects wasted a lot of compute resources for a large scale service like ours.
 The goal of Tesla is make it easier to adopt for a real world application.

 	Tesla can generate source code for classes and enums from schemas.
 This is very useful when you start from scratch.
-However, when you already have some source code, or you don't like separate your data (properties) from behavior (methods), you can use partial code generation, which generates serialization code only.
+However, when you already have some source code, or you don't like to separate your data (properties) from behavior (methods), you can use partial code generation, which generates serialization code only.

 7. Multiple serialization encodings

 	Tesla compiler comes with built-in templates for generating objects that can be serialized in binary and JSON format.
 You can extend Tesla to serialize objects in other formats like XML or BSON.
-Tesla supports different encoding method by providing different source code templates.
+Tesla supports different encoding methods by providing different source code templates.

 8. Object change detection and incremental updating

 	Tesla comes with Velocity templates that can be used to generate source code to calculate and encode object changes.
-The generated code recursively compares object properties, and only serialize the properties that are not the same.
+The generated code recursively compares object properties, and only serializes the properties that are not the same.
 This makes it easy to push data changes incrementally from data source to subscribers.

 9. Support annotations and generate schema from existing source code

-	You can generate Tesla schema from existing Java classes and enums.
+	You can generate a Tesla schema from existing Java classes and enums.
 You can deliver this schema to your service clients after your service is released.
 (We will add this feature to C# in the future).

 10. Flexible type mapping

 	Tesla allows you to choose concrete types used in your source code.
 For example, you can choose between ```ArrayList<Integer>``` and ```int[]``` in Java, or betweeen ```vector<int>``` and ```list<int>``` in C++.
-There are more advanced type mappings in C++ API which allows you to map any type to Tesla types.
+There are more advanced type mappings in the C++ API which allows you to map any type to Tesla types.

 11. Customize generated source code

-	Tesla allows developers control the generated source code.
+	Tesla allows developers to control the generated source code.
 For example, developers can insert Java annotations or .Net attributes in the generated classes or properties to support XML formatting.
 You can add performance logs into the serialization methods to measure the runtime performance.
-You can also add helper methods into generated classes to feed your needs.
+You can also add helper methods into generated classes to fit your needs.

 12. Multiple dimensional array